mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “Would you consider yourself an introvert or an extrovert?”
 I asked when we sat down at the restaurant.

 “Definitely an introvert,” Sam answered.
 “I’d consider myself an introvert with social anxiety.
-I do prefer being in a bigger city though.
-Somewhere outside of Utah.”
+I do prefer being in a bigger city though, somewhere outside of Utah.”

 “I’d say I’m more introverted, but I do like getting to know new people, at least people who want to get to know me.
 That was obviously not so on the mission.
 I’m definitely pretty quiet in group settings, but I like having people around me.
-I do like the city vibe, except I wish it was less expensive and safer.”
+I do like the city vibe, except I wish it were less expensive and safer.”

-I learned that he was the seventh of eight children in his family and that he grew up in Colorado.
-He said he was going back home at the end of the week for Christmas.
+I learned that he grew up in Colorado and that he was going back home at the end of the week for Christmas.
 He also liked learning, so school was his thing.
 On top of a mechanical engineering degree, he was also doing a CS minor.
 That sounded like a nightmare to me.

 When we finished eating, we got back to his place and played some games.
 “Do your roommates know Korean too?”
 I asked.